mathieumg/sinopia/README.md

 ## To build:

-yaml doesn't play nicely with npm@3.
+yapm doesn't play nicely with npm@3.
 If using npm3, do this to install:

     js-yaml package.yaml > package.json
     npm install